julienpontabry/fstg_toolkit/README.md

 # fSTG Toolkit: an Open-Source Software for Spatio-Temporal Graph Analysis of fMRI data

+## Overview

-This package enables longitudinal analysis of brain connectivity by modeling data as spatio-temporal graphs.
-It allows the study of dynamic reorganization of brain regions.
-While primarily designed for functional MRI data, it can be used with any type of connectivity data.
+**fSTG Toolkit** is an open-source software dedicated to longitudinal analysis of brain connectivity, modeling data as spatio-temporal graphs.
+It enables the study of dynamics and reorganization of brain regions, primarily using functional MRI (fMRI) data, but is also compatible with any type of connectivity data.

-This README provides a brief usage overview, including installation instructions, usage examples, and detailed examples.
+Main features:
+- Building of spatio-temporal graphs from correlation matrices and region definitions.
+- Advanced graph metrics computation.
+- Interactive visualization of results.
+- Simulation of connectivity patterns and sequences.

 ## Installation

-The easiest is to create a new environment with the required python and poetry binaries.
+The easiest way to ge started is to create a new environment with the required python and poetry binaries.
 Using conda, to install the environment and activate it, run:
 ```shell
 conda env create -n <env_name> -f environment.yml
 conda activate <env_name>